 Cover topics in applied probability.

-The APT is pleased to announce that, as of January 2016, Cambridge University Press will sell and host Journal of Applied Probability and Advances in Applied Probability 1964–2016-onwards content.
-For subscription renewals and enquiries to these two journals, please contact
+The APT is pleased to announce a publishing partnership with Cambridge University Press to market and host Journal of Applied Probability and Advances in Applied Probability content from 2016.

 About Cambridge University Press

 Cambridge University Press is the oldest university press in the world and operates as the not-for-profit publishing department of the University of Cambridge.
 It furthers the University's mission by disseminating knowledge in the pursuit of education, learning and research at the highest international levels of excellence.

 Playing a leading role in today's global market place, Cambridge University Press has over 50 offices around the globe, and distributes to nearly every country in the world.
 It publishes over 350 peer-reviewed journals, including journals published on behalf of over 100 learned societies, and 2500 books a year.

 For further information about Cambridge University Press, visit http://cambridge.org